SPM Linux

 nonetheless, to have a really fail'safe system, redundant backups are necessary

-so make sure to have an extra SPM Linux on a removable storage device
+so make sure to have an extra SPM Linux installed on a removable storage device

 to run a program as root: